 - Veterans consist of people who served in the military.
 This includes the Army, Navy, Marine Corps, Air Force, and Coast Guard.
 Veterans serve in times of war and peace.

-- Although many veterans are working, and the average annual income of male veterans is $37,000, some veterans continue to be unemployed.
+- Although many veterans are working, and the average annual income of male veterans is $37,000, some veterans continue being unemployed.
 According to data from the U.S. Bureau of Labor Statistics, the overall unemployment rate for veterans rose to 7.6 percent in January 2013.
 The unemployment rate of post-9/11 veterans or those who participated in the Gulf War reached 6.2 percent.

 - Upon retiring or being discharged, veterans may need help acclimating to life outside the military.
 The Department of Veterans Affairs says about 30 percent of Vietnam War veterans have been diagnosed with post-traumatic stress disorder, or PTSD.

-- An American soldier was buried at the national cemetery in Arlington on November 11, 1921.
+- An American soldier, buried at the national cemetery in Arlington on November 11, 1921.
 His identity was unknown, and the gravesite is known as the “Tomb of the Unknown Soldier.”
 A guard from the Society of the Honor Guard stands watch over the grave each year on Veterans Day, and the president or another high-ranking member of the government places a wreath on the grave.

 - Veterans Day occurs each year on November 11, marking the end of World War I. The day has evolved into a celebration and remembrance of the heroism of America’s brave soldiers.